Human rights in Eswatini: Women's rights

 Domestic violence is common, but widely viewed as acceptable.
 While urban women report domestic violence with some frequency and are sometimes taken seriously by the Western-style courts, tribal courts in rural areas tend to have little sympathy for victims.
-No sexual-harassment case has ever made it to trial.
+The law includes protections against sexual harassment.

 In 2010, the Swazi High Court ruled that a portion of the Deeds Registry Act under which women could not register property in their names was unconstitutional, and the Supreme Court supported the ruling, but no new legislation was enacted, and the act remained in effect.
 In June 2011, the government introduced a new Deeds Registry (Amendment) Bill in parliament in a belated effort to conform with the court decisions, but the bill had not yet become law by late September 2011.

 Tribal law permits men to have multiple wives, but civil law prohibits polygamy.
 Children born into traditional marriages are considered to be their fathers' property.
 Only male children may inherit.
 Tribal chiefs can fine women who wear pants.
 Although the constitution declares that women are not obliged to adhere to customs they oppose, Amnesty International has objected that this formulation "places an undue burden on the individual woman, whereas international human rights law stipulates that it is the responsibility of the state to prohibit and condemn all forms of harmful practices which negatively affect women".
 In any event, despite the constitutional protection, women who refuse to undergo traditional long mourning periods are often treated as outcasts and may lose their homes and inheritances.
-Widows in mourning may not appear in some public places and are not allowed near the king.
-Among other things, then, they are prevented from voting.
+Widows in mourning may not appear in some public places and are not allowed near the royal family.